 Cheaper, “modified sine” wave inverters can often lead to appliances overheating.
 This is due to the square wave having faster switching times on each polarity change, which stresses components designed for the much smoother transitions of a pure sine wave which almost identically replicates the output of the 110v AC power grid.

-For more information on the benefits of Pure Sine Wave Inverters, check out Justin from Patriot Campers' video or our handy Inverter Selection Guide.
-You can also take the virtual product tour to see just how well an inverter will fit in with your current setup.
+For more information on the benefits of Pure Sine Wave Inverters, check out Justin from Patriot Campers' video.